Profitbase/Episode-Docs/articles/invision/docs/tables/howto/table-events-data-modified.md

----
-title: "How to Set Data Modified and Item Added Events"
+# How to Set Data Modified and Item Added Events
-metaKeys: "How to set Data Modified and Item Added Events"
-folderOnly: "false"
-pageIndex: 3
----

-### Link to the documentation
+## Link to the documentation

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/Table%20Events%20-%20Data%20Modified%20and%20Item%20Added%20Events.mp4) you will find a video that shows how to set Data Modified and Item Added Events.
 <br/>

-### Step by step
+## Step by step

 1. Edit Events in the Table Properties window: